Our training follows the original JKF Wadōkai training method, created by the founder of Wadōryū Karate-dō. This consists of:

-Kihon - basic body movement and footwork, parrying, punching and kicking technique
+Kihon - basic body movement and footwork, parrying (harai), punching (tsuki) and kicking (keri) technique.

-Kihon Kumite - ten pre-arranged pair techniques which embody the principles unique to the Wadoryu approach to karatedo.
+Kihon Kumite - ten pre-arranged pair techniques which embody the principles unique to Wadōryū Karate-dō.

 Jiyu kumite - free fighting techniques and practice methods.

-By training a narrow range of techniques such as this we learn the basic principles of body movement which is the essence of Wadokai Karatedo.
+By training a narrow range of techniques such as this we learn the basic principles of body movement which is the essence of the JKF Wadōkai approach.

-When time allows, we can also train the following techniques which build upon the basic skills and utilise the principles learned from the core training:
+When time allows, we can also train some traditional techniques which utilise the basic skills learned from the core training:

 Idori - seven basic kneeling techniques with a partner.
-These are influenced by Otsuka's training in Yoshinryu style of jujutsu and are standardised in JKF Wadokai based on the method taught by Dr Hakoishi sensei.
+These are derived from Yōshinryū style of jujutsu and are standardised in JKF Wadōkai based on the method taught by Dr Hakoishi sensei.

-Tantodori - seven basic techniques of disarming a knife wielding opponent.
-Otsuka adapted these into karate from his training in Yoshinryu style of jujutsu.
-He began to use these for demonstrations in 1934 and these then appeared in a book called Karatedo Taikan (author, Nakasone Genwa, 1938).
-Basic versions of some of these techniques can by seen in the 1935 edition of Karatedo Kyohan (author, Funakoshi Gichin).
+Tantodori - seven basic techniques of disarming or controlling an opponent attacking with a knife.
+Otsuka adapted these into his karate system from the Yōshinryū style of jujutsu.
+He began to use these for demonstrations in 1934 and these even appeared in a book called Karatedō Taikan (author, Nakasone Genwa, 1938).